satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial/index.md

 import assertRevert from "zeppelin-solidity/test/helpers/assertRevert";
 ```

-Ok, now it won't run.
+OK, now it won't run.
 You can just use `import` in your tests.

 <a name="fix_setup"></a>
 ## Fix The Setup